deev/tahoe-lafs/docs/specifications/leasedb.rst

 Unresolved design issues
 ------------------------

-- What happens if a write to backend storage for a new share fails permanently?
-If we delete the share entry, any backend objects that were written for that share will be deleted by the AccountingCrawler when it next gets to them.
+- What happens if a write to storage objects for a new share fails permanently?
+If we delete the share entry, any storage objects that were written for that share will be deleted by the AccountingCrawler when it next gets to them.
 Is this sufficient, or should we attempt to delete those objects immediately?
-If the latter, do we need a direct STATE_COMING → STATE_GOING transition to handle this case?
+If the latter, do we need a direct **STATE_COMING** → **STATE_GOING** transition to handle this case?

-- What happens if only some backend objects for a share disappear unexpectedly?
-This case is similar to only some objects having been written when we get an unrecoverable error during creation of a share, but perhaps we want to treat it differently in order to preserve information about the backend having lost data.
+- What happens if only some storage objects for a share disappear unexpectedly?
+This case is similar to only some objects having been written when we get an unrecoverable error during creation of a share, but perhaps we want to treat it differently in order to preserve information about the storage service having lost data.

 - Does the leasedb need to track corrupted shares?